 Our homes are important parts of our lives, whether we use it to live our lives, put our stuff, or just be there when we want to go on a vacation.

-A monthly maintenance checklist is always a good idea, but there are some things we can’t really control.
+A monthly maintenance checklist is always a good idea, but there are some things we can’t control.

 However, that’s not the only thing that can happen.
 A damaged shingle can cause an entire portion of your ceiling to become water damaged.